wp-plugins/woocommerce-beans/readme.txt

 5. Beans Home Page where your beans page will be promoted.

 == Changelog ==

+= 0.9.15 =
+- New feature: Send an invitation to your customers
+- Minor bug fix
+- Support woocommerce 2.1+ and wordpress 3.8+

 = 0.9.14 =
 - Minor bug fix